Real Cost of an Employee Spreadsheet Calculator

 - Please wait for the email with the download link; do NOT use the "Buy Now" button a second time or you will be charged again.
 If you think the download link should have arrived, check your spam or junkmail box for the email.
-If you can't find it, please whitelist jolanders.com in your email software, and use the contact form to let me know you need the email re-sent.
+If you can’t find it, please whitelist jolanders.com in your email software, and use the contact form to let me know you’ve done that and need the email re-sent.
 Please include the PayPal transaction number and spreadsheet version you purchased in the message.

-- Click the download link in the email.
-This will bring you back to this site and autmatically download the file to the default download location set in your browser preferences.
+- Click on the download link in the email.
+This will bring you back to this site and automatically download the file to the default download location set in your browser preferences.
 There is also a download link on the page; before you use it, please check where your browser downloads files because you should only need it if there’s a problem loading the page.
 Clicking on it multiple times will NOT change where the file is being saved; it will just create multiple copies of the file.
 Note that the download link expires 24 hours after it was created.

 - Go to the downloaded file and unzip it (most users will just need to double-click the file).
 It should now be ready to use.

 Refunds/Returns: No refunds or returns.
 If you are unable to download the file or you receive a corrupted file, I will happily send you a replacement.
 If you don’t like the calculator or discover an error, please provide feedback using the contact form on this site.
 If you suggest something I think would be useful for the majority of users, I may incorporate it into a new version and send you an updated copy.
 However, I will not refund your original purchase price.

 DISCLAIMER: Jo Landers does not guarantee the accuracy of this calculator.
 I hope you find it useful; however your actual employee costs may be different from those generated by the calculator.

 - Any Mac or Windows version of Excel (97 or later) capable of opening .xls or .xlsx files.

 - Ability to unzip a .zip archive (if your computer won’t do this, there are free programs that will).